servicetitan/Stl.Fusion/README.md

   *inconsistent with the ground truth*, which guarantees it will be recomputed on the next *actual* (non-invalidating) call.
-  Suprisingly, invalidation is *cascading*: if `GetUserPic(3)` calls `GetUser(3)`, its result will be invalidated as well in this case, and the same happens with every other computed result that directly or indirectly depends on `GetUser(3)`.
+  Suprisingly, invalidation is *cascading*: if `GetUserPic("user@gmail.com")` calls `GetUser(3)`, its result will be invalidated as well in this case, and the same will happen with every other computed result that depends on `GetUser(3)` directly or indirectly.
   This means Fusion tracks dependencies between cached computation results;
   the dependency graph is built and updated in the runtime, and this process is completely transparent for developers.
-- This dependency graph can be **[Distributed](https://en.wikipedia.org/wiki/Distributed_computing)**:
+- The dependency graph can be **[Distributed](https://en.wikipedia.org/wiki/Distributed_computing)**:
   Fusion allows you to create *invalidation-aware caching RPC clients* for any of such functions.
-They:
-  - Eliminate network chattiness by re-using locally cached results while it's known they aren't invalidated on the server side yet.
+  - They eliminate network chattiness by re-using locally cached results while it's known they aren't invalidated on the server side yet.
     The pub/sub, delivery, and processing of invalidation messages happens automatically and transparently for you.